 6) Are divorce-related obligations dischargeable in bankruptcy?

 Any debt that is in the “nature of support” is not dischargeable in bankruptcy.
 Bankruptcy courts found that payments ordered in the nature of support will include obligations that are intended to be a substitute for support payments.
 Such as mortgage payments or payments of other debt.

-General unsecured debt that either party incurred as a result of divorcing, such as attorney fees, may be discharged in bankruptcy.
+General unsecured debt that either party incurred as a result of divorcing may be discharged in bankruptcy.